ABE Biological Engineering Map Fall 2022

 - Postrequisite course sequence

-- RHET 105 (or an alternative Composition I sequence) is taken either in the first or second semester of the first year, according to the student's UIN (Spring if your UIN is Odd).
+- RHET 105 (or an alternative Composition I sequence) is taken either in the first or second semester of the first year, according to the student's UIN (Spring if UIN is Odd).
 SE 101 is taken the other semester.
-Composition I guidelines can be found at http://catalog.illinois.edu/general-information/degree-general-education-requirements/ under Written Communication Requirement.
+Composition I guidelines can be found at Degree and General Education Requirements under Written Communication Requirement.

-- Agricultural and biological engineering technical elective.
+- Agricultural and Biological Engineering Technical Elective.
 Students must complete 15 hours of Technical Electives, chosen in consultation with an advisor.
 At least 8 hours must be Agricultural and Biological Engineering Technical Electives.
-Must complete at least one course with a laboratory component.
+See ABE Degree Requirements for details.

-- Biological and natural sciences elective.
-Students must complete 6 hours from the approved list of Biological and Natural Sciences Electives.
+- Students must complete 6 hours from the approved list of Biological and Natural Sciences Electives.

 The code used to present this flowsheet is based on original work shared by the University at Buffalo School of Engineering and Applied Sciences.